NVIDIA/optix-toolkit/ShaderUtil/docs/cubicFiltering/README.md

 ## Tests

 **Sampling speed.**
-The table gives timings for the *smart bicubic* filter mode, using *demand load textures* calling the `textureCubic` function in the file `Texture2DCubic.h`.
+The table gives timings we measured for the *smart bicubic* filter mode, using *demand load textures* calling the `tex2DCubic` function in the file `Texture2DCubic.h`.
 Results are encouraging.
-Bicubic filtering with 4 taps renders at about 93 percent of bilinear, and even the bilinear/cubic derivative transition, with 12 taps, renders at 84 percent of bilinear, and has lower overhead than using the demand load texture system.
+In our experiments, bicubic filtering with 4 taps rendered at about 93 percent of bilinear, and even the bilinear/cubic derivative transition, with 12 taps, rendered at 84 percent of bilinear, and has lower overhead than using the demand load texture system.

 <div align="center">